Pattrick Smellie: Only two things can rescue Muller and the National Party now

 The controllable thing is Muller's own behaviour as leader.

-Over the last week, in a cascading series of faltering steps, he has blown his credibility for both integrity and decisiveness.
+Over the past week, in a cascading series of faltering steps, he has blown his credibility for both integrity and decisiveness.

 The slow and cautious response to Clutha-Southland MP Hamish Walker's admission last Monday that he had leaked patient data to media was a worrying sign, in that Muller should have realised he had a tiger by the tail unless he made it very clear that Walker had to walk.